Short position

 Short selling is a way of profiting from a decline in a price by selling a security without owning it.
 This may be done by borrowing a holding of the security.

-Investors may use derivatives rather than underlying securities to take a short position: for example, by buying put options; a long position in a put option is a short position in its underlying.
+Investors may use derivatives rather than underlying securities to take a short position: for example, by buying put options.
+A holding of a put option is a short position in its underlying.

 Short positions may form part of many different strategies.
 Some may aim to profit from an expected decline in a market, others may use short positions to hedge a downside risk rather than profit from it.
 A particular example of the latter are market neutral porfolios that are completely hedged against market movements.